Currency, budgeting & tipping in Patagonia

 Vaccinations

-Aside from Covid-19, there are no compulsory vaccinations for Chile or Argentina at the current time but requirements are subject to change, so it is best to check with your local doctor.
+There are no compulsory vaccinations for Chile or Argentina at the current time (including Covid-19) but requirements are subject to change, so it is best to check with your local doctor.
 For more information check Centers for Disease Control and Prevention website.

 Make sure your immunisation is up to date for: